 Group therapy is a useful recovery tool that many people underestimate.
 During group therapy, you get a diverse group of individuals to bounce ideas off and receive input.
 Going through group therapy can help people who suffer from a sense of isolation.
 People who attend group therapy also have the opportunity to give advice and help others.
 This can increase the patient’s self-esteem and ease feelings of loneliness.

 If you’ve been suffering from substance abuse, there is hope for you.
 You can overcome addiction, no matter how long you’ve been struggling.
 There is no need to wait any longer to get the help you need.
-You can begin your journey to recovery today!
+You can begin your journey to recovery today with behavioral therapy for alcoholism and substance abuse.

 There are many clinics, such as Crest View Recovery Center that provide both CBT and DBT.
-Here at Crest View Recovery Center, we carefully monitor our patients during and after behavior therapy and other recovery activities.
+Here at Crest View Recovery Center, we carefully monitor our patients during and after behavioral therapy for alcoholism and substance addiction.
 Recovery from addiction is a lifelong journey and no two people have the same journey or road ahead of them.
 However, reaching out to others in both individual and group therapy can make all the difference in the world.

 At Crest View Recovery Center, we know it’s not easy to overcome addiction.
 We work closely with our clients to help them every step of the way.
 We offer a wide range of addiction therapy and substance abuse programs, including: